rafalf/personal/_posts/2016-10-30-ocr-in-python.md

 While automating an app for my freelance job on Android, I stumbled upon an issue which I had to get around.
 In short, needed to verify Android toast messages which Appium due to the uiautomator limitations, cannot simply capture as of yet.
-The solution was to use OCR which I found out was very straight forward in Python.
+The solution was to use OCR which I found out was very straightforward in Python.

 &nbsp;